-The Importance of the DAO: Histamine Ratio
+The Importance of the Histamine : DAO Ratio

-The DAO: Histamine Ratio is helpful in highlighting the imbalances in DAO and histamine levels.
+The Histamine: DAO Ratio is helpful in highlighting the imbalances in histamine and DAO levels.

-High Ratio: There is enough DAO enzyme available for histamine degradation, or that there is a relatively low level of free histamine in the system.

-Low Ratio: There is insufficient DAO enzyme available to degrade the relative amount of free histamine.
+High Ratio: There is a relatively high level of free histamine in the system from both endogenous and exogenous sources, and/or there is an insufficient amount of DAO enzyme available for histamine degradation.
 It should be noted that even if DAO levels are normal, symptoms may still occur if the histamine levels are very high.
+As levels reach into the elevated range, histamine intolerance should be considered.